chasembowers/poker-learn/README.md

 Machine Learning  in Texas Holdem
 ========

-Experimental project in which No Limit Texas Holdem agents evolve using machine learning
+Experimental project in which No Limit Texas Holdem players evolve using machine learning

 ## Description